rajankit3107/authentication/README.md

 ## Notes

-- Password reset endpoints are stubbed but not fully implemented.
 - All responses are JSON.
 - CORS is enabled for the `BASE_URL`.
+- Password reset tokens expire after 10 minutes.

 ## License